-Frequency that water-related issues are a scheduled agenda item Governance mechanisms into which water-related issues are integrated Please explain Row 1 Scheduled - some meetings Monitoring implementation and performance Reviewing and guiding annual budgets Reviewing and guiding business plans Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding strategy Reviewing and guiding corporate responsibility strategy Reviewing innovation/R&D priorities Setting performance objectives The Board is advised on matters of safety, health and environment (SHE) by the Safety, Health and Environment Advisory Committee (SHEAC).
-Including the Committee Chair, membership comprises four non-Executive Directors and five senior executives.
-The SHEAC has an overarching role in supporting SSE's commitment to be a sustainable company that makes a positive contribution to the communities and societies of which it is part.
-In fulfilling this role, the SHEAC reviews and oversees the implementation of key sustainability-related Group policies (that include water-related aspects), which in 2020/21 included the Safety and Health policy, Environment policy, and Sustainability policy.
-SSE's Chief Sustainability Officer (reporting to the Chief Executive) is responsible for advising the Board and its Committees, the Group Executive Committee (GEC) and individual Business Units, on sustainability issues and strategy (including water- related aspects) .
+Frequency that water-related issues are a scheduled agenda item Governance mechanisms into which water-related issues are integrated Please explain 1 1 Scheduled - some meetings Monitoring implementation and performance Reviewing and guiding annual budgets Reviewing and guiding business plans Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding strategy Reviewing and guiding corporate responsibility strategy Reviewing innovation/R&D priorities Setting performance objectives The Board is advised on matters of safety, health and environment (SHE) by the Safety, Sustainability Health and Environment Advisory Committee (SSHEAC).
+Committee membership comprises four non-Executive Directors; the Chair of the Board; the Chief Commercial Officer; the Chief Sustainability Officer; and three senior executives The SSHEAC has an overarching role in supporting SSE's commitment to be a sustainable company that makes a positive contribution to the communities and societies of which it is part.
+The Committee underwent a degree of reform in 2021/22 to enhance is role in relation to sustainability and now has expanded responsibility for: reviewing SSE's comparative ESG ratings performance; approving SSE's Sustainability Report; reviewing the physical risks of climate change on SSE's activities with a focus on climate adaptation and resilience; and increased oversight of SSE's policy, practice and performance surrounding environmental impacts, including waste, air emissions, biodiversity and water consumption - under which it continues to oversee the actions which have been agreed to manage SSE's environmental footprint.
+SSE's Chief Sustainability Officer (reporting to the Chief Executive) is responsible for advising the Board and its Committees, the Group Executive Committee (GEC) and individual Business Units, on sustainability issues and strategy (including water-related aspects).
 The Sustainability team supports and drives sustainability performance programmes across the organisation and reports progress on sustainability activities to the full range of SSE's stakeholders.
 For example, water disclosure was identified as an area for improvement and processes were established and implemented to improve the quantity and quality of water reporting by SSE businesses to external stakeholders.